NixOS/nix/doc/manual/src/command-ref/nix-store/gc.md

 # Description

 Without additional flags, the operation `--gc` performs a garbage collection on the Nix store.
-That is, all paths in the Nix store not reachable via file system references from a set of gargbage collection roots, are deleted.
+That is, all paths in the Nix store not reachable via file system references from a set of [gargbage collector roots](#garbage-collector-roots), are deleted.

 The following suboperations may be specified: